casact/chainladder-python/docs/modules/triangle.rst

 Four-dimensional tabular data structure with labeled axes (index, columns, origin, development).
 Triangle is the primary data structure in chainladder.
-The notation to manipulate the triangle object borrows heavily from pandas and the experience should feel familar to a practitioner versed in using pandas.
+The notation to manipulate the triangle object borrows heavily from pandas and the experience should feel familiar to a practitioner versed in using pandas.

 The core data structure at the heart of the Triangle class is a 4D numpy